yuliyantsvetkov/resume/README.md

 ﻿# Resume of Yuliyan Tsvetkov
 ## DevOps engineer

-**Experienced DevOps &System Administrator with over ten years of experience with production environments.
+**Experienced DevOps & System Administrator with over ten years of experience with production environments.
 Driven by the new technologies and a real solution provider in intense situations with vast experience of automation and infrastructure security.**

 * location: Sofia, Bulgaria (GMT +2)
 * e-mail: yuliyan.tsvetkov@gmail.com